 Foster Care Placements

-Foster homes provide a stable, caring environment to children.
-Foster children come in all shapes, sizes, ages and have individual needs and preferences.
+Foster homes provide a stable, caring environment for children.
+Foster children come in all shapes, sizes, and ages, and have individual needs.
 The Tennessee Department of Children's Services provides a variety of homes and environments that address these individual needs for several thousand children in state custody.

 Grandparents, aunts, uncles, cousins, and siblings are excellent resources to care for minor relatives who enter the foster care system.
-Relative caregivers are provided with the same support as non-relative caregivers and must meet the same criteria to become an approved foster home.
+Relative/Kinship homes are provided with the same support as non-relative caregivers and must meet the same criteria to become approved for a foster home.

-In Tennessee, there are also private agencies which train and support families to care for children in foster care.
+In Tennessee, there are also private agencies that train and support families to care for children in foster care.
 These agencies must meet the guidelines and criteria outlined by the Department of Children's Services.
-With the approval of the local DCS office, "shared homes" are resource homes shared with private agencies.

 Foster homes that serve children with special healthcare needs require additional training and support.